Skip to main content

 2013 | "Crossing to Freedom Together, Honoring Our Ancestors"

 Commemoration honoring Ms. Lillion Batchelor (known for staging re-enactments of African-Americans crossing the Niagara River to gain freedom in Canada) and the Buffalo Quarters Historical Society.
-Also served to rededicate Broderick Park in its newly built amphitheater and refurbished riverwalk.
-The Underground Railroad Task Force honored Buffalo Niagara Waterkeeper’s dedication to Broderick Park as well.
+Also served to rededicate Freedom Park in its newly built amphitheater and refurbished riverwalk.
+The Underground Railroad Task Force honored Buffalo Niagara Waterkeeper’s dedication to Freedom Park as well.
 With park improvements almost complete, this was great opportunity to see this park activated with an important piece of local history!

 2018 | Fish Consumption Signage